The Big Deal About the FSA ID

 - Parents can use the same FSA ID to sign multiple FAFSAs, but every student applicant needs his or her own FSA ID.

-For additional information on the FSA ID, you can view frequently asked questions here.
-You can also watch a short video on the process of obtaining an FSA ID here.
+For additional information on the process of obtaining an FSA ID, you can watch a short video here.
 And remember, if you're stuck at any point, give Federal Student Aid a call at 800-4-FED-AID.